 Tests are done to assess severity, determine diagnosis, and identify complications.
 They usually include the following:

 Measurement of oxygen levels in the blood with a sensor placed on a finger (pulse oximetry)

 A chest x-ray (if the diagnosis is unclear)

 Sometimes measurement of gases (oxygen and carbon dioxide) and acidity (pH) in an artery (arterial blood gas analysis Arterial Blood Gas (ABG) Analysis and Pulse Oximetry Both arterial blood gas testing and pulse oximetry measure the amount of oxygen in the blood, which helps determine how well the lungs are functioning.
 Arterial blood gas tests are invasive... read more )

 Sometimes tests to evaluate how well the lungs are functioning (pulmonary function testing)

 If wheezing has occurred for the first time, a chest x-ray may help in the diagnosis.
 In people with persistent, repeated, or undiagnosed episodes of wheezing, pulmonary function tests Pulmonary Function Testing (PFT) Pulmonary function tests measure the lungs' capacity to hold air, to move air in and out, and to absorb oxygen.
 Pulmonary function tests are better at detecting the general type and severity... read more may be needed to help measure the extent of airway narrowing and to assess the benefits of treatment.
-If asthma seems possible but is not confirmed by pulmonary function tests, people may be asked to exercise or be given a drug that triggers wheezing in people with asthma.
+If asthma seems possible but is not confirmed by pulmonary function tests, people may be asked to exercise or be given a medication that triggers wheezing in people with asthma.
 If airway obstruction occurs, asthma can be confirmed.